forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 ---
 Today we introduce _Blocks_ - a powerful Field Type that enables your editors to build entire landing pages from scratch and create rich blog post layouts with a pre-defined code template or _Block Template_.

-You might recognize this feature as it is inspired by CraftCMS' [Matrix fields](https://craftcms.com/features/matrix) and Wordpress' [Advanced Custom Fields](https://www.advancedcustomfields.com/)
+We were heavily inspired by CraftCMS' [Matrix fields](https://craftcms.com/features/matrix) and Wordpress' [Advanced Custom Fields](https://www.advancedcustomfields.com/).

 ## What is Blocks?